 This indicates the percentage of residents demonstrating signs of depression.

 Appropriate Vaccine Usage

-This indicates the percentage of residents that were given the flu and pneumonia vaccines.
-High vaccination rates should be standard at this point.
+This indicates the percent of residents who were administered the flu and pneumonia vaccines.
+Higher vaccination rates should be standard at this point.

 Residents Maintain Autonomy